 (HUDSON, N.Y., June 15, 2021) – Seth Rogovoy will write a book about George Harrison for Oxford University Press, according to Publishers Marketplace, which describes WITHIN YOU WITHOUT YOU: Listening to George Harrison as “a critical reappraisal, giving Harrison his due as a musician, composer, and human being, revealing the crucial contributions he made to the Beatles’ sound and their songbook, his remarkable solo career, and the depth of his influence on popular and world music.”

-Less a biography and more of a musical appreciation, WITHIN YOU WITHOUT YOU: Listening to George Harrison will be published in late 2023 or early 2024.
+Less a biography and more of a musical appreciation, WITHIN YOU WITHOUT YOU: Listening to George Harrison will be published sometime in 2024.

 “George Harrison has always been my favorite Beatle,” says Rogovoy, a longtime music critic and contributing editor at The Forward.
 “Revolver was my first Beatles album, and of course that one is often thought of as ‘George’s album,’ kicking off with his song ‘Taxman’ and including two other of his compositions—the most he had on a Beatles album up until that point.”